boltops-tools/sonic/docs/_docs/tutorial-ssh.md

 More information about sonic settings in available in the docs: [Settings]({% link _docs/settings.md %}).

-### Different Identifiers
+### Polymorphic Identifiers

 The `sonic ssh` command can auto-detect the proper ip address with a variety of different identifiers.
-It is not just limited to the instance id.
+The identifier is not just limited to the instance id.
+The identifier can be also an EC2 tag-value filter, ECS service name, ECS container id or ECS task id.

 This is convenient in case you happen to be on a dashboard with another identifer close by and handy.
-Here are examples of other identifiers that `sonic ssh` understands.
+Here are example usage with identifiers that `sonic ssh` understands.

 ```
 sonic ssh EC2_TAG_FILTER
+sonic ssh ECS_SERVICE --cluster stag
 sonic ssh ECS_CONTAINER_ID --cluster stag
-sonic ssh ECS_SERVICE --cluster stag
 sonic ssh ECS_TASK_ID --cluster stag
 ```

+The EC2 tag filter uses the 'tag-value' filter as described in the [AWS describe-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) filter docs.
+This filter is independent of the tag-key filter, which means any EC2 tag value will match, regardless of the tag key name.
+Sonic does not support spaces in the EC2 tag filter.

 Notice, that when the `sonic ssh` is passed an ECS identifier then it also requires the ECS cluster name.
 The commands above with the ECS identifier are normally shorten further by configuring the a [settings]({% link _docs/settings.md %}) file.
 Here's an example: